 Open and honest communication is the foundation of a successful team.
 This is true whether it’s face-to-face or virtually, as it helps us build the interpersonal skills necessary for effective teamwork.
 Sharing ideas, points of view, information, and expertise helps to keep everyone informed and in the loop.

 For managers and leaders, this means clearly communicating what needs to be done, what the latest successes are, and which areas need focus and attention.
 Communication is also about giving and receiving feedback, brainstorming ideas, and listening to one another.

 For those not in a management role, communication is still vital.
-Touching base with those around you, whether senior, junior, or on the same level as you, helps establish connections.
+Touching base with those around you, whether senior or junior, helps establish connections.
 Doing so can help to build relationships, and means everyone gets a chance to express themselves and their ideas.